CrossingsCon/crossingscon.org/_static/community/book_club.md

 - *Omnitopia Dawn* by Diane Duane
 - *Thick as Thieves* by Megan Whalen Turner
 - *The Westing Game* by Ellen Raskin
+- *The Return of the Thief* by Megan Whalen Turner
+- *Stealing the Elf-King's Roses* by Diane Duane